apache/incubator-retired-gearpump-site/docs/0.3/concepts.md

 To submit an application, a Gearpump client specifies a computation defined within a DAG and submits this to an active master.
 The SubmitApplication message is sent to the Master who then forwards this to an AppManager.

 ![](img/submit.png)
-Figure 5: User Submit Application
+Figure: User Submit Application

 The AppManager locates an available worker and launches an AppMaster in a sub-process JVM of the worker.
 The AppMaster will then negotiate with the Master for Resource allocation in order to distribute the DAG as defined within the Application.
 The allocated workers will then launch Executors (new JVMs).

 ![](img/submit2.png)
-Figure 6: Launch Executors and Tasks
+Figure: Launch Executors and Tasks

 ## Streaming Topology, Processor, and Task